mwhite317/cs591_c2_assignment_6/README.md

 # CS591 C2 Assignment 6 Solutions

-Each student can self select a problem that has not been solved and submit their answer in a separate directory.6
+Each student can self select a problem that has not been solved and submit their answer in a separate directory.

 i.e. Mark is Problem 2 and his solution is in directory problem_2.